bach-sh/bach/README.md

 ### @dryrun

 Bach uses `@dryrun` API to dry run commands by default.
+But if you want to dry run a mocked command, just put `@dryrun` in front of this mocked command.

 For example: